 A new dual-degree program with Duke University’s Nicholas School of the Environment enables qualified students in either major to earn their bachelor’s and master’s degrees in five years.

 We also have two summer field courses, one at the Bermuda Institute of Ocean Sciences, in collaboration with the Department of Biology, and the other in Ecuador, including the Galapagos Islands.

-The River and Field Campus at Washington College is the home to the Chester River Field Research Station, which is an active site for field research for College faculty and students.
+Experiential learning and student and faculty research activities regularly occur at Washington College's River and Field Campus, home to the Chester River Field Research Station.
 The River and Field Campus at Washington College is the largest conservation easement in the state of Maryland – and there’s no place like it in the world.
 The 4,700-acre living lab incorporates 2.5 miles of Chester River waterfront, meadows, untouched hardwood forests, ponds, grasslands, marshes and riverine habitat.
 Just a 10-minute drive from the Washington College main campus, the River and Field Campus offers students an unparalleled living classroom in subjects ranging from environmental science and biology to environmental art and anthropology.

 Environmental Scientists at Work

 - Course Mentor and Tutor Kappa Alpha Omicron Alpha Omicron Pi

 A summer research project brings together a trio of scientists to consider the human impact on native oyster populations in the upper reaches of the Chesapeake Bay.